 The Tears of a Clown – Smokey Robinson & the Miracles

 This upbeat song has sad lyrics that might bring you to tears if they were played with sad music.
 But, it suits the song perfectly since it’s about hiding your pain.
-The clown stays happy for everyone else’s sake, but they’re crying without anyone noticing.
+The clown in the song appears happy and laughs for everyone else’s sake, but they’re crying on the inside.
 This song made it to number 1 in the US and the UK and the Top 10 in several other countries.

 Police and Thieves – Junior Murvin